hmchen47/DevOps/CICD/k8sFund-LFS258/02-K8sBasic.md

     + Hashicrop, makers of __Vagrant__ and __Consul__
     + Solution for managing containerized applications
     + schedule tasks defined in Jobs
-    + with a Docker driver defined a running containers as a task
+    + Docker driver to define a running containers as a task
 + [Rancher](http://rancher.com/)
     + a container-agnostic system
     + provide a single pane of glass interface to manage applications